eah13/eah13.github.io/_includes/tool.md

 It's never the stuff that makes you great.
 But great stuff can make the journey easier.

+There's also a tool graveyard of tools I no longer use, no longer exist, or I no longer recommend.
+I've added an edit to each explaining what's up.

 Thanks again and as always feel free to [email me](elliott+reveiws@trinket.io) if you have suggestions of how I could make this section better.